 Born in Greece, Christofilis Maggidis received a thorough classical education in the Classical Lyceum of the Anavryta Model School, and the University of Athens (B.A. in History and Archaeology, 1988), being awarded several honorary distinctions and scholarships for excellence.
 He further pursued graduate studies on prestigious fellowships (Fulbright, William Penn, and Charles Williams Fellowships) at the University of Pennsylvania (Ph.D. in Classical Archaeology, 1994), and postdoctoral studies as a Fellow at Brown University (1997-1999) and a White-Levy Research Fellow at Harvard University (1999-2001).
 Christofilis has also taught Archaeology, Ancient History, Classics, and Philosophy at Campus College and the University of Indianapolis, Athens, and since 2001 he has joined Dickinson College as the Christopher Roberts Professor of Archaeology in the Department of Archaeology.

 Christofilis Maggidis is an active field archaeologist with long field experience since 1985 as a trench master and sector supervisor at major archaeological sites (Thera, Idaean Cave and Archanes in Crete, Glas, and Mycenae); he is currently Assistant to the Director of the Excavations at Mycenae, and Director of the Geophysical Survey of the Citadel of Glas.
-He was elected member of the Athens Archaeological Society in 1999 and Vice-President & Executive Director of the Mycenaean Foundation in 2012.
+He was elected member of the Athens Archaeological Society in 1999 and President of the Mycenaean Foundation in 2013.
 His main research and teaching interests focus on Aegean Prehistory (especially Minoan and Mycenaean pottery, architecture, religion, and socioeconomic structure), but also include Classical Sculpture and Architecture, Archaeological Methodology and Interpretation.
-Christofilis has given 30 invited lectures and presented another 30 international conference papers worldwide.
-His publications comprise 15 articles, excavation reports, and four forthcoming books:The Palatial Workshops of Mycenae: The Artisans ' Workshops and the House of Columns (funded by the Institute for Aegean Prehistory, to be published by the Athens Archaeological Society in 2014 – in progress, near completion);The Lower Town of Mycenae I: Geophysical Survey 2003-2013 (publication-ready, to be sunmitted in December 2013 to the Athens Archaeological Society); The Lower Town of Mycenae II: Excavations 2007-2011 (to be published by the Athens Archaeological Society in 2016 – in progress); Mycenae Excavations: Building K (to be published by the Athens Archaeological Society in 2016 – in progress).
+Christofilis has given 31 invited lectures and presented another 34 international conference papers worldwide.
+His publications comprise 20 articles, excavation reports, and four forthcoming books:The Palatial Workshops of Mycenae: The Artisans ' Workshops and the House of Columns (funded by the Institute for Aegean Prehistory, to be published by the Athens Archaeological Society in 2015 – in progress, near completion);The Lower Town of Mycenae I: Geophysical Survey 2003-2013 (publication-ready); The Lower Town of Mycenae II: Excavations 2007-2011 (to be published by the Athens Archaeological Society in 2016/17 – inworking progress); Mycenae Excavations: Building K (to be published by the Athens Archaeological Society in 2016 – in working progress).

 Installation of First Roberts Chair